shaunography/snotra/README.md

 # Snotra
-Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it currently creates a CSV file in --output-dir containing results from a CIS Audit.
-It will use the default AWS Profile as configure in your ~/.aws/credentials file.
+Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it uses boto3 to audit your AWS account against a list of common issues and compliance standard including the CIS benchmark.
+Snotra produces a results.json file that can be easily incorporated into existing reporting workflows.

 ## usage
 `$ python3 snotra.py --output-dir ./snotra/`

+## Checks
-## CIS
+### CIS
 v1.4.0
+### other

 # requirements
 * Python3